CVE-2026-22769

 02 // Vulnerability Mechanism

-Step 1: Reconnaissance: The attacker identifies a vulnerable Dell RecoverPoint for Virtual Machines instance, likely through network scanning or information gathering.
+Step 1: Reconnaissance: The attacker identifies a vulnerable Dell RecoverPoint for Virtual Machines instance, likely through network scanning or public information gathering.

 03 // Deep Technical Analysis